cloudmesh-community/book/chapters/devops/puppet.md

 Install puppetserver package.

-Following command is used to install the server on master node
+Following command is used to install server on master node

 ```bash
 $ sudo yum -y install puppetserver